Jakob Nielsen (usability consultant): Criticisms

-As Nielsen's newsletter and website grew, and with his use of "acronomic platitudes" to describe his concepts, it has been thought by some that much of Nielsen's work was more about marketing himself than rooted in research.
+As Nielsen's newsletter and website grew, and with his use of "acronomic platitudes" to describe his concepts, some critics like Philip Greenspun argued that Nielsen's work was more about marketing himself than any particular research.

 Nielsen's usability heuristics

-In 1990, when the Nielsen heuristic evaluation guidelines were created (Nielsen and Molich, 1990), user interface was less complicated than it is in present-day.
+In 1990, when the Nielsen heuristic evaluation guidelines were created, user interface was less complicated than it is in present-day.
 There has never been any research-based validation of Nielsen's heuristics.
-The University of Calgary published an article in 2008, questioning if the Nielsen heuristics were an oversimplification.
+Researchers at the University of Calgary published an article in 2008, questioning if the Nielsen heuristics were an oversimplification.

 Nielsen has been criticized by some visual designers and graphic designers for failing to balance the importance of other user experience considerations such as typography, readability, visual cues for hierarchy and importance, and eye appeal.

 Responsive design

 Nielsen's 2012 guidelines, "Repurposing vs Optimized Design" that web sites made for mobile devices be designed separately from their desktop-oriented counterparts has come under fire from Webmonkey's Scott Gilbertson, as well as Josh Clark writing in .net magazine, and Opera's Bruce Lawson, writing in Smashing Magazine, and other technologists and web designers who advocate responsive web design.
 In an interview with .net magazine, Nielsen explained that he wrote his guidelines from a usability perspective, not from the viewpoint of implementation.

 Nielsen has been accused of taking a "puritanical" approach to usability, and not being able to keep up his usability evaluations in step of technological changes.